 JOB CODE: 47530

-DEFINITION: This is beginning level professional work in providing counseling and casework services to inmates or residents in a state correctional facility.
+DEFINITION: This is trainee level professional work in providing counseling and casework services to incarcerated individuals or residents in a state correctional facility.

-An employee in this job provides counseling to inmates at a state correctional institution or residents in a community corrections center.
+An employee in this job participates in a structured training program counseling incarcerated individuals at a state correctional institution or residents in a community corrections center.
 Work involves utilizing casework, group, or individual counseling methods and techniques to help individuals adjust to institutionalized living or transition from a structured supervised institutional environment to a less structured community setting.
-Work includes assisting inmates or residents in solving social, economic, and emotional problems; and enabling them to develop a sense of dignity and responsibility.
-Supervision is received from a professional or administrative supervisor, and work is reviewed for effectiveness through observation, conferences, and evaluation of results.
+Work includes assisting incarcerated individuals or residents in solving social, economic, and emotional problems and enabling them to develop a sense of dignity and responsibility.
+Work is performed under close supervision initially, with a gradual transition to more general supervision as an employee gains experience and begins to demonstrate competence in assignments.
+Work is reviewed through observation, conferences, and review of reports and recommendations.

 EXAMPLES OF WORK: (NOTE: The examples of work are representative of the work, but every position classified to this job may not perform all examples of work listed.
 Conversely, this is not an all-inclusive list of work examples.)

-•Provides individual and group counseling services to inmates during reception and through their entire facility assignment, to include providing ongoing risk and needs assessments.
+• Provides individual and group counseling services to incarcerated individuals during reception and through their entire facility assignment, to include providing ongoing risk and needs assessments.

-• Assists inmates or residents in pursuing employment opportunities, provides instruction on job application procedures, and conveys job retention requirements.
+• Assists incarcerated individuals or residents in pursuing employment opportunities, provides instruction on job application procedures, and conveys job retention requirements.

 • Provides assistance in resolving personal and family problems, utilizing leisure time in recreation and entertainment, and managing finances.